abaumg/django.admin.geomap/README.md

 ## Displaying the object on the map in the edit form in the admin panel

 To display an object on the map in the edit/view form, you must additionally specify the field IDs in the Django form, which contain the longitude and latitude values of the object.
+The field IDs follow the pattern `id_` plus field name.

 For our `Location` class, the Django admin automatically assigns the IDs` id_lon` and `id_lat` to these form fields.
 The following changes need to be made to the `admin.py` file.